Do Go On - 536 - FedEx Flight 705

 I was trying to make up for it.

-Unfortunately, I've gone too far the other way.
+Unfortunately, I've, I've gone too far the other way.

-But I will be bringing everybody their drinks and food, but, you know, maybe just try to keep your eyes up here.
+But I will be bringing everybody their drinks and.

-The camera really should be on Matt right now because it's the regret face of the century.
+at your titties i mean the mic the camera really should be on matt right now because it's the regret

 Yes, please.